GROWING GREAT KIDS

 - Campers and staff will only be required to wear masks during the camp week when social distancing is not possible.

-- Campers will NOT need to wear masks inside their cabin.
+- Campers will NOT need to wear masks inside their cabin or when alone with their cabin group.

 - Pursuant with our usual rules and to support our safety efforts, only campers assigned to a cabin will be allowed to enter that cabin.